 A high school graduate with strong marks in mathematics courses is an ideal applicant for a loan officer training program.
 Students with prior felony convictions are not eligible to become loan officers.
 Since loan officers interact a great deal with the public, interpersonal and communication skills are important attributes to have.
 Employers prefer loan officers with self-confidence, strong computer skills and some sales experience.

-To work as a loan officer, a bachelor's degree in finance or a related area is preferred, but some employers will provide on the job training or hire those with certificates.
+To work as a loan officer, a bachelor's degree in finance or a related area is preferred, but some employers will provide on the job training or hire those who have earned certificates.
 According to the U.S. Bureau of Labor Statistics (BLS), mortgage loan officers must be licensed nationwide.

 Mortgage Loan Officer Certificate